 When you die you are presented with the option to change your ship, assuming you are at least level 2 and have other loadouts unlocked.
-Select the "Change Ship" option and press the A button, to enter the fighter selection page.
+Click the "Change Ship" option to enter the fighter selection page and click another loadout to select it.